bcnmy/docs/docs/tutorials/nodejs/initializeaccount.md

 import { ECDSAOwnershipValidationModule, DEFAULT_ECDSA_OWNERSHIP_MODULE } from "@biconomy/modules";
 ```

-Now lets initialize the module:

-Now lets initialize the module and use the create method on the `BiconomySmartAccountV2` class to create a new instance of our smart account:
+Now lets initialize the module and use the `create` method on the `BiconomySmartAccountV2` class to generate a new instance of our smart account.
+Additional information about this method can be found [here](https://docs.biconomy.io/Account/methods/create).

 ```typescript
 async function createAccount() {